-The current phase two metallurgical test work is seeking to provide a 96-97% TGC concentrate, with recoveries around 80%, low impurities and predominantly large/jumbo flakes.
-If this product can be achieved, then Blencowe has a highly sought after product that will fetch a considerable weighted average price per tonne in the market.
+SGS Lakefield has been commissioned to undertake a metallurgical test work program to confirm TGC of +95%, highest possible recoveries, concentrate grade and maximising flake sizing.
+The aim of the additional test work is to confirm the liberation pathway for increased recoveries and higher grade within the concentrate.
+One objective is to confirm recoveries around 80% as well as low impurities and predominantly large/jumbo flakes.
+If this product can be achieved, then Blencowe has a highly sought-after product that will fetch a considerable weighted average price per tonne in the market.